maxedonia/mandalica/README.md

 The cyclic path is replicated and mirrored around the canvas center with adjustable symmetry, resulting in kaleidoscopic visuals.

 ### **Customizable Parameters**

-Six on-screen sliders allow you to adjust:
+Six on-screen sliders allow you to adjust patch output.

 **Fade:** Controls the fade overlay.